 It’s getting to be that time of year when the snow starts to gather on the soil of several states across America.
 We don’t want you trudging through the icy slush in tennis shoes and Ugg boots.

-Instead, you should be prepared with the best possible cold and snow protection for your toes and soles in the form of USA-made snow boots.
-To help you pick the perfect boots for the winter season, we’ve put together a list below of all snow boots made in America.
+Instead, you should be prepared with the best possible cold and snow protection for your toes and soles with USA-made snow boots.
+Below are all the snow boots made in America, according to our research.

 Softstar isn’t usually known for its boots (they typically make sneakers), but the Softstar Phoenix boot is designed for roaming around the city in the snow.
 Made from soft leather that allows great flexibility, these boots are said to make you feel like you’re going barefoot – unusual for a snow boot – and plush sheepskin lining the inside of the Softstar Phoenix boot.
 For continued comfort throughout the season, these also include a replaceable sheepskin innersole.

 Plus, you don’t have to worry about your feet getting too warm and sweaty after extended wear.
 The sheep skin’s natural moisture-wicking qualities will keep your toes and soles dry and comfortable for as long as you’re wearing these Phoenix boots (which may be for quite a while, thanks to the lightweight zero-drop Lightning Vibram soles).

 If you’re looking for something similar to Uggs that are made in America, these boots from Softstar could be a good replacement.

 While most snow boots prioritize functionality over looks, this L.L.
 Bean pair touts both.
 Authentic Maine handcrafting is readily apparent in the boot’s unique construction.